Evidence for multiple shocks from the $\gamma$-ray emission of RS Ophiuchi: Method

 Figure~\ref{Fig:velocity_evolution} shows the evolution of these components relative to the optical and high-energy light curves.
 One interpretation of these data is that the 2700\,km\,s$^{-1}$ component originates in a comparatively ``slow'' initial mass ejection phase concentrated in the binary equatorial plane, while the 3700\,km\,s$^{-1}$ component$-$which accelerates to $\gtrsim 4000$ km\,s$^{-1}$ over a few days$-$originates in a faster, radiation driven, wind that potentially expands more freely in the polar direction, in a scenario similar to that suggested for the early spectral evolution of classical novae (e.g., \citealt{Aydi+20b}).
 These components have also been reported in \citet{Molaro_etal_2022} and were observed in different species.
 The slowest component with a velocity of 1900\,km\,s$^{-1}$ could then arise from swept-up shell formed by the nova ejecta interacting with the slowly expanding ($\approx 50$\,km\,s$^{-1}$) circumbinary material.

+Another possible interpretation of these velocity components is elucidated in \cite{hachisu+22}.
+In this case, the components correspond to three different regions surrounding a single shock.
+However, this interpretation implies a shock velocity of 1900 km s${^-1}$, which is insufficient to accelerate TeV particles.

 In what follows, we use the velocities of these ejecta components to motivate those assumed in our shock models.
-In particular, the evidence for distinct ejecta components motivates the presence of multiple shocks, which as we shall argue, is needed to interpret the $\gamma$-ray data.
+To keep matters simple, we will only consider systems with a maximum of two velocity components.
+However, we choose shock velocities that are reasonably consistent with those inferred from optical data.
+Our main objective here is to demonstrate that the optical observations of distinct ejecta components motivate the presence of multiple shocks which, as we shall argue, is needed to interpret the $\gamma$-ray data.